Catallactic/catallactic-site/docs/litepaper.md

 #### 3.5.3.
 Deployable Assets

-The initial release of Bitcoin Network as peer-to-peer electronic cash system did not consider the creation of assets.
-Over the time a number of technologies have enabled developers to build assets on Bitcoin L1.
+For more than a decade, the primary narratives surrounding Bitcoin have focused on its role as peer-to-peer digital cash and a store of value.
+The initial release of Bitcoin Network as peer-to-peer electronic cash system did not consider the creation of smart contracts.
+Since the beginning of 2023, a number of technologies have enabled developers to build Bitcoin-native assets on Bitcoin L1.
 * Colored Coins (RGB), Taprot Assets (Taro), Bitcoin Ordinals (BRC-20, BRC-201, BRC-69, BRC-420), Bitcoin Atomicals (ARC-20) enabled for NFT tokens to be created on the core chain.
 * Technologies as Taprot Assets (Taro), Counterparty or Runes enabled the creation of fungible tokens.
 * Bitcoin Inscriptions and Bitcoin Stamps (SRC-20) allowed to insert binary content into the main blockchain.

-However, all the Bitcoin L1 native assets are somehow limited in their ability to perform logic operations.
-The advent of Bitcoin L2 and, in particular rollups, will allow Bitcoin to enjoy all the right features of embedding an EVM into the protocol.
-This will allow to insert in Bitcoin L1 all the assets currently available for the Etehreum Ecosystem (e.g. ERC-20).
+All the Bitcoin L1 native assets are somehow limited in their ability to perform logic operations.
+The advent of Bitcoin L2 and, in particular, rollups, will enhance Bitcoin to enjoy all the right features of embedding an EVM into the protocol.
+This will bring all the assets currently available for the Ethereum Ecosystem (e.g. ERC-20) to Bitcoin ecosystem.

 <br/><br/><div class="divider div-transparent div-dot"></div><br/><br/><br/>